aaburzak/README_Generator/README.md

 ## Table Of Contents:
 [Installation](#installation)

 [Usage](#usage)

 [Contribution](#contribution)

 [Tests](#tests)

 [Questions](#questions)

 ## Installation
-Once cloned use "npm i" command to install necessary dependencies.
+Once cloned use "npm i" command in your terminal to install necessary dependencies.
 Then use "node index.js" command to intiate.

 ## Usage
 Follow command line prompts and the application will generate a professional README.md for your project!